San Francisco's Groundwater Basins

 The overall goal of the Groundwater Sustainability Plan for the North Westside Basin will be to assure a long-term, high quality, local water supply for current and future uses.
 Management of groundwater resources under a Groundwater Sustainability Plan is essential to maintain a good quality, reliable groundwater source.

 If you wish to be added to our list of interested parties or participate in the development and implementation of the Groundwater Sustainability Plan for the North Westside Basin you may submit your contact information by email to firstname.lastname@example.org or in writing to Jeff Gilman, San Francisco Public Utilities Commission, Water Resources Division, 525 Golden Gate Avenue, 10th Floor, San Francisco, California, 94102.

 Groundwater Monitoring and Data Management

 The Westside Basin Groundwater Monitoring Program provides information summarizing basin-wide groundwater pumping, groundwater levels and quality in the different aquifer systems within the basin, and surface water conditions, most notably in Lake Merced.
 The program also monitors physical and chemical changes in the groundwater system resulting from current pumping at the San Francisco Zoo and Golden Gate Park, the proposed San Francisco Groundwater Supply Project wells, and the proposed Regional Groundwater Storage and Recovery Project in northern San Mateo County.

-The current Annual Monitoring Report is available here.
+The current Annual Groundwater Monitoring Report, Westside Basin is available here.